Can you depend on company dividends for your retirement income?

 Dividends are authorized by the company’s board of directors and can be paid annually but are generally paid quarterly.
 Often the board of directors will change the amount of dividend based on economic conditions and reasons.

 The dividend itself is quoted based on a dollar amount per share (dividends per share), such as $2.00 per share.
 This dividend is in addition to the actual value of the stock itself, and companies paying a dividend can normally value their stock higher because of the income from a dividend.

 Companies may denote a date the dividend will be paid and those owning stock on the cutoff day will also receive the dividend.
 Many investors use this date to determine when to buy and when to sell a specific stock.

-Companies with a long term history of stability can make excellent choices for those needing stable and dependable income streams at retirement, however things change, one example is General Electric.
-For years, GE was owned by people becuase of the dividend it paid, that is no longer the situation.
+Companies with a long-term history of stability can make excellent choices for those needing stable and dependable income streams at retirement, however, things change, one example is General Electric.
+For years, GE was owned by people because the dividend is paid, that is no longer the situation.
 While dividends are not guaranteed and chances can happen, those companies with a long term history of paying dividends is normally a safe choice.

 Today’s current tax rate is low and makes dividend-paying stocks not very attractive for most retirees.

 Dividends are not guaranteed, and if your funds need to be in a safe and completely secure investment, dividend-paying stocks may not be a good choice for you.